SKGleba/yamt-vita/README.md

 # yamt-vita
 Yet another (re)mount tool kernel plugin for PS Vita/PS TV

-Requires enso!
+Requires enso, compatible ONLY with firmware 3.60 and 3.65.

 # Features [basic]
  - sd2vita as ux0.
+ - sony memcard as uma0.
- - sony memcard/internal ux storage as uma0.
+   - if not found then internal ux storage is mounted as uma0

 # Usage [basic]
  1) Remove the previous driver